mxagar/tool_guides/docker/docker_howto.md

 First we need to generate a `docker-compose.yaml` configuration file using the YAML format.
 Then, we use the `docker-compose` CLI tool.

+Docker-Compose makes easy to run applications that need several services running in synch, e.g., web pages, etc.
+Thus, the burden to run them is minimized and people can start trying them without needing to assemble complex environemnts or to develop in each of the required modules themselves!

 YAML: Yet another markup language.
 Easy format to describe config files consisting of key-value pairs.
 Some properties: